 The duration of the treatment depends, in general, on the application.
 A session might last between 5 and 20 minutes, with a total number of sessions that might vary between 8 and 15.
 The physician will determine the total treatment duration but one has to understand that it might take up to a month, with four treatments per week, for the first results to become noticeable.

 Also, just because pain relief has been obtained, this does not mean that the condition has improved.
-If the physician has suggested that the treatment should be continued, you should be in complete agreement, as this will guarantee a positive outcome on a long-term basis.
+If the physician has suggested that the treatment should be continued, you should be in complete agreement.
+This will guarantee a positive outcome on a long-term basis.

 It is important to understand that low-level laser therapy has a healing effect.
-LLLT differs from other treatments, in the sense that it does not address only the symptoms experienced but also the root problem.
+LLLT differs from other treatments, not only does it address symptoms experienced, but also the root problem.
 It heals the body and offers more than temporary relief from the symptoms experienced.
 The treatment has a cumulative effect, so more sessions will only help you feel and get better.
 The results might be long-lasting or you might even be cured altogether.

 Distance of application